2nd Bangsamoro Transition Authority Parliament

-The United Tausug Citizens of the Sultanate of Sulu petitioned the Department of Justice to have Sharif Jubar Muhammad appointed a chief ministers and 50 of its other members appointed in other regional posts.
+The United Tausug Citizens of the Sultanate of Sulu petitioned the Department of Justice to have Sharif Jubar Muhammad appointed as chief minister and have 50 other individuals appointed to parliamentary positions.
 This was dismissed as moot and academic following Sulu's exclusion from the region by a Supreme Court ruling.

 Leadership

 For the second parliament, the position of majority and minority leaders were discontinued.
 Sha Elijah Dumama-Alba was initially named as majority leader with no minority leader named.
 Dumama-Alba was later redesignated as floor leader.